CTRLD3FEAT/Simple-Billing-System/README.md

 # Simple-Billing-System
-Built with a focus on simplicity, seamlessness &amp; vivid UI to empower users to manage invoices.
+Built with a focus on simplicity, seamlessness &amp; vivid UI to empower users to manage their small business invoices.